phalcon/documentation/docs/api/phalcon_http.md

 public function getBestLanguage(): string;
 ```

-Gets best language accepted by the browser/client from
+Gets the best language accepted by the browser/client from
 _SERVER["HTTP_ACCEPT_LANGUAGE"]

 #### `getClientAddress()` { #httprequest-getclientaddress }